raspberrypilearning/dress-for-the-weather/worksheet2.md

 pprint(forecast)
 ```

-You should see the forecast for the correct city and the date/time displayed on your screen.
+You should see the forecast for the correct city and the date and time displayed on your screen.

 ## Making the forecast readable

-Even with pretty print the dictionary looks pretty messy.
-You could use the data structure as it is, but it would be fairly easy to make mistakes and introduce errors into your code.
-You're better off trying to create a new data structure to hold just the weather data you need.
+Even with pretty print, the dictionary looks fairly messy.
+You could use the data structure as it is, but it would be easy to make mistakes and introduce errors into your code.
+You're better off trying to create a new data structure to hold only the weather data you need.

-1. Define a new function that takes `forecast` as an argument and create an empty dictionary to hold the new data:
+1. Define a new function that takes `forecast` as an argument, and create an empty dictionary to hold the new data:

 	```python
 	def get_readable_forecast(forecast):
 		weather = {}
 	```

-1. The first item we want is the cloudiness.
+2. The first item we want is the cloudiness.
 This is stored in `forecast['clouds']['all']`:

 	```python
 		weather['cloudiness'] = forecast['clouds']['all']
 	```

-1. Next, you want the temperature; it's stored in `forecast['main']['temp']`, but is a string.
+3. Next, you want the temperature; it's stored in `forecast['main']['temp']`, but is a string.
 You need to type cast this to a float:

    ```python
 	   weather['temperature'] = float(forecast['main']['temp'])
    ```

-1. The humidity is the same, but needs to be type cast to an integer as it is always a whole number:
+4. The humidity is the same, but needs to be type cast to an integer, as it is always a whole number:

 	```python
 		weather['humidity'] = int(forecast['main']['humidity'])
 	```

-1. Next is the rain.
+5. Next is the rain.
 This one is a little awkward; if there's no rain that day, the dictionary will be empty, which will cause you problems.
-Using conditional selection, you can check if the dictionary contains the key `'3h'`.
+Using conditional selection, you can check whether the dictionary contains the key `'3h'`.
 If it does, you can use the data.
 If not, you can set the rain to `0`.

 	```python
 		if '3h' in forecast['rain']: